 Many educational texts denominate undifferentiated Cusco and Cuzco.
 What is the correct way then?
 In practical terms, both are valid.
 It happens that the Incas did not have graphic writing and to refer to the capital of the empire they simply pronounced Qosqo (Navel).
 For many years, the sound led to the writing of Castilian as ‘Cuzco’ with ‘z’.
 However, years later, it was argued that historically it was the Spaniards and not the Incas who pronounced the ‘z’.
 Finally, for a theme of historical claim, the term ‘Cusco’ with ‘s’ was also approved.
 Currently, both forms are correct.

 Certainly the Cusco and Cusco are an essential part of the city of Cusco.
-For tourists who understand Spanish, it is easy to realize the peculiar form of expression of the inhabitants of that beautiful city.
+All travelers from different countries who communicate with Spanish is very easy to know how their peculiar way of communicating among the inhabitants of this city.
 Among the most common expressions, there are the diminutives.

 If you visit the city of Cusco by plane, the landscape from the top is beautiful in part because of the typical red color on the roofs of the houses.
 But if you look closer you can see that the top of the roofs governs one or two pieces of clay, known among the inhabitants of the city as the ‘Toritos de Pucará’.
 These are ceramic pieces that originate from the altiplanic village of Pupuja, which are also sold traditionally in the train station of the town of Pucará, adopted its current name.
 In the Andean cosmovision, they mean protection and happiness in homes.
 It is common to see them in pairs on the roofs of Cusco.